 "Jores will undergo surgery in due course and he could be sidelined for a period of up to nine months."

-The news comes as a huge blow to Villa boss Paul Lambert, who only signed the player this summer.
+The news comes as a huge blow to Villa boss Paul Lambert, who only signed the player in the close-season.

-Okore, 21, arrived on a four-year deal from Nordsjaelland in June for a fee believed to be in the region of 4 million pounds and won high praise for his early Premier League performances.
+Okore, 21, arrived on a four-year deal from Nordsjaelland in June for a fee believed to be in the region of £4million and won high praise for his early Premier League performances.